Questions for Self-Reflection on the Eve of a New Year

 Reflecting on what we missed communicates to us what we really value or care about.
 And that can lead to greater awareness of where you want to invest more of your time in the future

 Self-Reflection Question #3 — What Have You Accomplished?:

 Look at what you’ve done!
 This year has delivered incredible obstacles.
 Did you have to pivot to a work-from-home lifestyle?
-Or figure out how to home school your child while doing all the other things in life?
+Or figure out how to home-school your child while doing all the other things in life?

-What changes to your lifestyle did this year require of you and how were you able to make happen?
+What changes to your lifestyle did this year require of you and how were you able to make them happen?
 Spend time the New Year’s Eve reflecting on how you were able to accomplish significant things.

 Self-Reflection Question #4 — Who Have You Helped?:

 Many communities have had to pull together this past year.
 It is likely that you have helped or influenced others for the better.
 How did your act of helpfulness impact the community?
 How did it impact you personally?